alexspirgel/schema/README.md

 **string_min_characters**

 The input string character count must be longer than or equal to the set `string_min_characters`.
-The default value is `undefined`.
+Defaults to `undefined`.

 `'string_min_characters': number`

 **string_max_characters**

 The input string character count must be shorter than or equal to the set `string_max_characters`.
-The default value is `undefined`.
+Defaults to `undefined`.

 `'string_max_characters': number`

 **string_regexp_match**

 The input string must return a match for the regular expression string set in `string_regexp_match`.
-The default value is `undefined`.
+Defaults to `undefined`.

 `'string_regexp_match': string`